menu

 Also of interest is that Berwyn has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 7.79% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+A relatively large number of people in Berwyn telecommute to their jobs.
+Overall, about 10.23% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Berwyn is an extremely ethnically-diverse city.
 The people who call Berwyn home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Berwyn, accounting for 61.02% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+People of Hispanic or Latino origin are the most prevalent group in Berwyn, accounting for 60.24% of the city’s residents (people of Hispanic or Latino origin can be of any race).
 The greatest number of Berwyn residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Berwyn include Polish, German, Irish, Italian, and Czech.
+Important ancestries of people in Berwyn include Polish, German, Irish, Italian, and English.

-Foreign born people are also an important part of Berwyn's cultural character, accounting for 25.14% of the city’s population.
+Foreign born people are also an important part of Berwyn's cultural character, accounting for 23.85% of the city’s population.

 The most common language spoken in Berwyn is Spanish.
 Other important languages spoken here include English and Tagalog.